Piwoksn/Weather_App_2/README.md

 ## open for Improvement

-focused mainly on the backend. open for frontend improvement
+focused mainly on the backend.
+Open for UI improvement.

+Contributions are welcome!
+Please follow these steps to contribute:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/YourFeature`)
+3. Commit your changes (`git commit -m 'Add some feature'`)
+4. Push to the branch (`git push origin feature/YourFeature`)
+5. Create a new Pull Request

 Enjoy!